d2l-ai/d2l-en/chapter_linear-networks/oo-design.md

 tab.interact_select(['mxnet', 'pytorch', 'tensorflow'])
 ```

-# D2L APIs
-:label:`sec_d2l_apis`

-We have described
+# Object-Oriented Design for Implementation
+:label:`sec_oo-design`

+In our introduction to linear regression,
+we walked through various components
+including
 the data, the model, the loss function,
-and the optimization algorithm
+and the optimization algorithm.
-when introducing linear regression,
+Indeed,
+linear regression is
 one of the simplest machine learning models.
 Training it,
 however, uses many of the same components as other models in this book require.
+Therefore,
-Therefore, before diving into the details it is worth reviewing some of the
+before diving into the implementation details
+it is worth
+designing some of the APIs
-functionality of the D2L library used throughout this book.
-This will greatly
+used throughout this book.
+Treating components in deep learning
+as objects,
+we can start by
+defining classes for these objects
+and their interactions.
+This object-oriented design
+for implementation
+will greatly
 streamline the presentation and you might even want to use it in your projects.

+On a high level,
-At its core we have three classes: `Module` contains models, losses and optimization methods; `DataModule` provides data loaders for training and validation.
-Both classes are combined using the `Trainer` class.
-It allows us to
+we wish to define three classes:
+(i) `Module` contains models, losses, and optimization methods;
+(ii) `DataModule` provides data loaders for training and validation;
+(iii) both classes are combined using the `Trainer` class, which allows us to
 train models on a variety of hardware platforms.
 Most code in this book adapts `Module` and `DataModule`.
-We will touch upon the `Trainer` class only when we discuss GPUs, CPUs, parallel training and optimization algorithms.
+We will touch upon the `Trainer` class only when we discuss GPUs, CPUs, parallel training, and optimization algorithms.

 ```{.python .input}
 %%tab mxnet